tarantool/tarantool/changelogs/unreleased/gh-8122-excess-conflict-in-mvcc.md

 ## bugfix/core

-* Fixed an excess conflict of a transaction in case of double delete of the same key when MVCC engine is used (gh-8122).
+* Fixed a transaction conflict reported mistakenly when a key was deleted twice with MVCC engine enabled (gh-8122).